 Spherical Imaging System

-A project by Steve Hines with contributions from Bob Buck, both fourth-year School of Design students at North Carolina State University.
-One, two, three-point, and even cylindrical perspective imaging systems were well known.
+A project by Steve Hines in the fourth-year School of Design at North Carolina State University.
+One, two, three-point perspective, and even cylindrical-perspective imaging systems were well known.
 Steve set out to extend the capabilities of perspective systems by developing a camera and projection system to record and play back the entire surrounding space for the viewer.

-The image is projected onto the reflector just above the viewer’s head, and is reflected out to the screen where the surrounding space is reconstructed in the original relationship.
+The image is projected onto the the same reflector, hanging just above the viewer’s head on a threaded rod, and is reflected into the 6-ft. diameter spherical screen where the surrounding space is reconstructed.

-Steve Hines, left, holds the brace used to hang the dome projection screen.
-Bob Buck, center, holds spars used to form the screen’s shape.
-Right: the completed spherical screen and 16mm movie projector mounted to the top of a classroom wall.
+Steve Hines, left, holds the brace used to support the dome projection screen.
+Classmate Bob Buck holds spars used to form the screen’s shape.
+Right: the completed spherical screen and movie projector mounted to the top of a classroom wall.

 email: Steve@HinesLab.com